D4ve-R/LOST/README.md

 ## Contribute
 To contribute always create an extra branch with an identifying name.
-Check Git.md on how to keep your branch updated with main.
+Check [Git.md](https://github.com/D4ve-R/LOST/blob/main/Git.md) on how to keep your branch updated with main.
 When a feature/module is finished, please create a pull request

+## Codestyle
+For code styling and formatting checkout [CodeStyle.md](https://github.com/D4ve-R/LOST/blob/main/CodeStyle.md)

 ## Framework
 We use [Java Swing Framework](https://docs.oracle.com/javase/tutorial/uiswing/) for basic GUI infrastructure.